Request a Workshop or Course Integrated Instruction

 We offer hands on workshops that train users on tools such as Adobe Creative Suite (Photoshop, InDesign, Illustrator), iMovie, CMS (Wordpress,) and a variety of tools for showcasing research or course projects.
 Topics include: Video editing, Audio editing, Web Design, Infographics and Visual or Print Design.
-For more information on workshop content visit: http://libguides.gatech.edu/multimedia
+Learn more about Multimedia workshop content.

 Multimedia: Contact Alison Valk

 Data Visualization & Analysis

 We offer workshops on Pivot, a tool for identifying funding opportunities.
 With Pivot, researchers, faculty, students and research administrators (including non-citizens) can easily explore new avenues for funding, view funding opportunities uniquely matched to their scholar profile, collaborate with colleagues and manage the results of the process to build a funding strategy that supports both immediate and long-term funding needs.

 Are you an inventor, an entrepreneur, a student or a researcher who is getting ready to apply for a patent or someone who is curious about patents?
 Before you talk to a manufacturer or the public about your invention, it is wise to get your idea protected.
 A good patent search will help you identify prior art references that are critical to the patentability of your invention.
 In these classes, you will learn the patent basics as well as patent search strategies through hands-on exercises.
 Learn more about Patent resources.

 We offer workshops on software tools for publishing and managing bibliographies, citations and references.
 EndNote software for Windows and Macintosh is available to the Georgia Tech community, as part of your GT Technology Fee.
 Mendeley and Zotero are free tools available for download online.